 We are all in the continuum of evolution

 “In light of the evolutionary links and the behavioral similarities between humans and higher animals, it is difficult to believe that psychology could explain human behavior but not animal behavior” - If we got our eyes, our hearts, and brains from evolution little by little, why do we think consciousness just happened in sapiens?
-Isn't that a bit strange that after more that 4000 million years, evolution just came up with something that good just 15 millions years ago? and then, share it only with humans of course.
+Isn't it a bit strange that after more than 4000 million years, evolution just came up with something that good just 15 million years ago? and then, share it only with humans of course.

 The Cambridge Declaration on Consciousness, states: “The absence of a neocortex does not appear to preclude an organism from experiencing affective states.
 Convergent evidence indicates that non-human animals have the neuroanatomical, neurochemical, and neurophysiological substrates of conscious states along with the capacity to exhibit intentional behaviors.
 Consequently, the weight of evidence indicates that humans are not unique in possessing the neurological substrates that generate consciousness.
 Non-human animals, including all mammals and birds, and many other creatures, including octopuses, also possess these neurological substrates.”